lvgl/lvgl/docs/details/widgets/tileview.rst

 individually to not allow moving from one tile to another.

-If the Tile View is screen sized, the user interface resembles what you may have seen on smart watches.
+If the Tile View is screen sized, the user interface resembles what you may have seen on smartwatches.